What is an SR-22? An explainer

 Who needs to get an SR-22?

-Though whether you need to get an SR-22 depends on your state and the violation or offense that’s been committed, you may be required to get one for any of the following reasons:
+Though whether you need to get an SR-22 depends on your state and the violation or offense that’s been committed, you may be required to get one to show financial responsibility for any of the following reasons:

 • DUI or DWI conviction